PrgrmrHarshShukla/PrgrmrHarshShukla/README.md

 # 👋 Hello there, my name is Harsh Shukla

-I am pursuing my CS undergrad degree.

-I have a keen interest in tech in general and Full Stack Development in particular along with some philosophy.
+I’m a CS undergrad with a strong interest in full-stack development and technology in general.

-I particularly love and enjoy the intuitive feel for a clean, responsive UI and the innately logical structure of the backend.
+I enjoy the interplay between clean, responsive UI design and the logical structure of backend systems and often explore philosophy alongside coding.

 ## ⚠️ Note